How to Walk around Hokkaido Shrine in Sapporo

 This place is written as [北海道神宮] in Japanese.

-Hokkaido Jingu is one of the most famous sightseeing spots in Sapporo.
-Located at the west end of downtown Sapporo, called “Maruyama(円山)”.
+Hokkaido Jingu is one of the most renowned sightseeing spots in Sapporo.
+Situated in Maruyama, at the western end of downtown Sapporo, this shrine is a must-visit destination for tourists.

 About Hokkaido Jingu

-Hokkaido Jingu was built for defense the land of Hokkaido in the Meiji era such as Russia which had been dominating Chishima and Sahkalin.
-That’s why the large Torii of shrine is directed to the north-east.
+Hokkaido Jingu was built during the Meiji era to help protect Hokkaido from potential threats, such as Russia, which had been dominating the Kuril Islands and Sakhalin.
+This is why the large Torii gate of the shrine faces northeast.

 Kaitaku Jinjya